lorin/sheetdown/README.md

 Sheetdown converts a Google Sheets range in your clipboard to (Github Flavored) Markdown [table] format.

-For when you want to use Google Sheets to write [decision tables], but you also want the table in Markdown format, so you can add it to your docs, and you really don't want to write out that Markdown table by hand.
+It's for when you want to use Google Sheets to write [decision tables], but you also want the table in Markdown format, so you can add it to your docs, and you really don't want to write out that Markdown table by hand.